bayomarv/Laravel-app/README.md

-## About Laravel
+## About Laravel-app

 Laravel-app is a blog with full CRUD functionality.

 Users can create, read, edit and delete blog posts with ease.
-Creating and update post is can be done easily with the WYSIWYG ckeditor integrated into the app.
+Creating and updating posts is can be done seamlessly with the WYSIWYG ckeditor integrated into the app.

 You can see the live demo at **"laravelblog.marvweb.com.ng"**